citp/privacy-policy-historical/d/do/dom/domainsearchindia.com.md

 (c) detect, prevent, or otherwise address fraud, security or technical issues, or
 (d) protect against harm to rights, property or safety, of our users, us or the public as required or permitted by law.
   * We may share with third parties certain pieces of aggregated, non-personal information, such as the number of users by demographic.
 Such information does not identify you individually.
-  * As permitted and described in the respective terms of service of each of our services and in the Azonic Infotech Pvt.
-Ltd. - www.domainsearchindia.com Customer Master Agreement
+  * As permitted and described in the respective terms of service of each of our services and in the Azonic Infotech Private Limited - www.domainsearchindia.com Customer Master Agreement